Paw1700/WalletApp/TO-DO_LIST.md

 # IN PROGRESS
 - [ ] Don't Use Scroll to chose something (it's works bad for iPhone)
+    - [x] Refactor Home Account Carousel
-    - [ ] Refactor Home Account Carousel
+    - [ ] Refactor Choose User Account By Scroll to switch
+    - [x] Refactor Home Transaction Scroll
 - [ ] Add Remembering Choosed Account
-    - [x] Refactor Home Transaction Scroll

 # NEXT TO DO
 - [ ] Check if error are passed correctly